mheap/nexmo-developer/README.md

 2. Install required packages, create database and configure `git`.

-        Note: A default database is created for you when you run the `db:setup` script.
-If you'd like to create and

-    use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your `.env` file is updated accordingly (See [.env.example](https://github.com/Nexmo/nexmo-developer/blob/master/.env.example)).
+    > Note: A default database is created for you when you run the `db:setup` script.
+If you'd like to create and use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your `.env` file is updated accordingly (See [.env.example](https://github.com/Nexmo/nexmo-developer/blob/master/.env.example)).

     ```bash
     brew install postgres rbenv git nvm redis
     brew services start postgresql
     brew services start redis
+    ```

+    If you have not already, update git config with your name and email address.

+    ```
     git config --global user.name "NAME"
     git config --global user.email "user.name@vonage.com"
     ```

 3. Generate an SSH key for authentication